sebastianbrzustowicz/Robot-tasker-API/README.md

 | :green_circle: GET | /rest/vehicle/information | information about user's vehicles | String | List&lt;Vehicle&gt; |
 | :yellow_circle: POST | /rest/vehicle/delete | deregistration user's vehicle | String | String |

+A websocket approach was implemented for fast, real-time data transmission between the customer and the vehicle.
+Websocket is implemented as multi-channel server-side application with STOMP approach.
+An example implementation of the publisher and subscriber can be found in the `WebSocket_manual_test` folder.
 WebSocket endpoints for client (publisher) and vehicle (subscriber):

 | STOMP method | endpoint | description | request type | response type |
 | -------------- | -------------- | -------------- | -------------- | -------------- |